-Oral immunotherapy (OIT) is one option that has gained traction in recent years as it moves closer to becoming an FDA-approved peanut allergy treatment.
-J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, explains how oral immunotherapy works and what to expect from this emerging peanut allergy treatment.
+Oral immunotherapy (OIT) is one option that has gained traction in recent years.
+In fact, in January 2020, the Food and Drug Administration (FDA) approved the first OIT drug for children.
+J. Andrew Bird, M.D., Director of the Food Allergy Center at Children's Health℠ and Associate Professor at UT Southwestern, explains how OIT works and what to expect from this emerging peanut allergy treatment.

 What is oral immunotherapy?

-Oral immunotherapy involves feeding a person with food allergies a small amount of food allergen with the goal of increasing their tolerance.
-For example, a child with peanut allergies is given very small amounts of peanut protein.
+OIT involves feeding a person with food allergies a small amount of food allergen with the goal of increasing their tolerance.
+For example, a child with a peanut allergy is given very small amounts of peanut protein daily.
 Over a period of months, the dose of peanut gradually increases, raising the threshold that triggers an allergic reaction for the child.
 This process is referred to as desensitization to the allergen.

-Currently, there is no FDA-approved regulatory product available for peanut OIT, meaning it is considered an investigational therapy.
-Researchers expect that the first oral drug for peanut allergy, AR101, will be approved by the Food and Drug Administration in 2020 or sooner.
+In recent years, there was no FDA-approved regulatory product available for peanut OIT, meaning it was considered an investigational therapy.
+However, on January 31, 2020, the FDA approved the first oral drug for peanut allergy, Palforzia, for use in children ages 4-17.

 Is oral immunotherapy a peanut allergy cure?

-The goal of oral immunotherapy is not to cure peanut allergies, but to increase the amount of peanut required to trigger a reaction.
-This can help protect a highly allergic child who accidentally ingests peanuts.
+The goal of OIT is to increase the amount of peanut required to trigger a reaction, but it is unlikely that the treatment will lead to permanent remission of the peanut allergy for most allergic patients.
+This can help protect a highly allergic child who accidentally ingests peanut protein.

 Is oral immunotherapy safe?

-Any exposure to food allergens like peanuts carries risk of anaphylaxis.
-It is important that oral immunotherapy is given under guidance of a trained specialist in a controlled environment.
+Any exposure to food allergens like peanuts carries risk of anaphylaxis, and studies have shown that some patients experience more allergic reactions, including anaphylaxis, while on OIT compared to practicing strict avoidance of peanut.
+It is important that OIT is given under guidance of a trained specialist in a controlled environment.

 "Allergists are best-equipped to recognize anaphylaxis – as well as to characterize which patients would benefit from OIT and which ones wouldn't," explains Dr. Bird.

 Other possible side effects of OIT include GI issues such as abdominal pain, cramping and vomiting, as well as oral itching, rash, hives, swelling and wheezing.
-Some patients have also developed eosinophilic esophagitis (EoE), though it is not always clear if oral immunotherapy caused the condition.
+Some patients have also developed eosinophilic esophagitis (EoE).

-However, clinical trials have shown that for the right patients, oral immunotherapy can be a safe and effective treatment option.
-Approximately 60-80% of patients show desensitization in peanut, egg and milk OIT studies.
+However, clinical trials have shown that for the right patients, OIT can be a safe and effective treatment option.
+Approximately 60-80% of patients show desensitization in peanut OIT studies.

 What other new treatments for food allergies are being researched?

-Dr. Bird says that once an FDA-approved peanut allergy therapy is on the market, more treatments will follow.
+Dr. Bird says that now an FDA-approved peanut allergy therapy is on the market, more treatments will follow.

 "It's an exciting time for the food allergy community," he says.
 "I recommend that any family facing food allergies have an honest conversation with their allergist about upcoming treatments and what may be the best fit for them."

-Even with new therapies on the horizon, Dr. Bird cautions that the best treatment for food allergies will vary for each child.
+Even with new therapies on the horizon, Dr. Bird cautions that the best treatment for a food allergy will vary for each child.

 The Food Allergy Center at Children's Health is the only academic-affiliated pediatric food allergy center in North Texas.
 We offer comprehensive testing, diagnosis and management for food allergies and access to groundbreaking research and clinical trials aimed to develop new therapies for children with food allergies.
 Learn more about the Food Allergy program and services.